How To Harvest Wood While Nurturing Forest Health

 Ok.
 So we know that selection cutting is part of a well-established and ecologically sensitive forest management system called silviculture.

-But what is “selective cutting” and why is it a problem?
-Why are the aforementioned forestry professors drawing such a strong distinction?
+But what is the negative meaning of “selective cutting” and why is it a problem?
+Why are the aforementioned forestry experts drawing such a strong distinction?

 To answer these questions, we need to understand the concept of high-grading.